javascript-tipos-de-datos

 Composite Data Types

 Composite data types in JavaScript are those that can contain multiple values and have methods and properties.
-They are mutable, which means they can change after their creation.
+They are mutable, meaning they can change after creation.

 Objects (object)